 Achaval-Ferrer consists of four vineyards: Finca Altamira, Finca Diamante, Finca Mirador and Finca Bella Vista.
 Finca Altamira is located in La Consulta, Valle de Uco and is made up of vines that date back to 1925.
 The Finca Diamante Vineyard is located in Tupungato.
 Finca Mirador is located in Medrano and planted with vines in 1928.
 Finally, Finca Bella Vista, which is also the location of the winery is in Luján de Cuyo and has vines that were established in 1910.

 All four different vineyards utilize the same techniques and practices used to grow grapes and create the wine but the differences come from the individual terroirs, which each have their own distinction.
 Four fundamentals are the backbone of grape growing and the winemaking process that make Achaval-Ferrer excel.

 The first starts with old ungrafted vines.
 These vines tend to produce darker colored grapes, have a lower pH, instill a greater intensity in the flavors and provide for better aging potential.
 The older vines have a deeper root system allowing them to travel further into the soil to obtain nutrients that are not typically seen by the young vines.
 It thereby enriches the grapes and their expression of the Argentine terroir.

-Lastly Archaval-Ferrer combines both old and new world practices.
-By utilizing a plan of less intervention, letting nature take control and incorporating the new world concept of bigger and brighter fruit makes the wines very elegant, complex and balanced.
+Lastly, Achaval-Ferrer combines both old and new world practices.
+By utilizing a plan of less intervention, letting nature take control, and incorporating the new world concept of bigger and brighter fruit makes the wines very elegant, complex, and balanced.

 2014 Achaval-Ferrer Mendoza Malbec: Brightly balanced with flavors of cherries and other berries.